 14. Cultural and Heritage Corners

 Include cultural and heritage corners to celebrate diversity and encourage global awareness.
 These areas can introduce children to different cultures and stories from around the world.
+You can enhance these displays with our around the world crafts ideas.

 15. Acoustic Enhancements